ScottBillingsley/AmateurOS-from-2001/README.md

 Orignal Readme Page...

-PopupNavigator Java Applet - JDK 1.1.3 neeed
     On this page is the design specs for Amateur OS...
-For now it is only in the 16 bit mode...I am writing it mainly to work with DSP so I don't see this as a problem...On with the show....
+For now it is only
+    in the 16 bit mode...I am writing it mainly to work with DSP so I don't
+    see this as a problem...On with the show....

   1. What is the primary goal of my OS?
      Real time to use for DSP and Amateur radio modes...
-     My goal is for no TSRs and a library of routines to program into apps...Minamul kernel support...
+     My goal is for no TSRs and a library of routines to
+     program into apps...Minamul kernel support...
      ie...As few interrupts as possible..

-  2. What platforms will Amateur support? i386 systems of 486 or above...
+  2. What platforms will Amateur support?
+     i386 systems of 486 or above...
      Standard hardware:
      VGA video write to standard ports..
      COM port standard, fossil driver..
          Printer port for I/O..
          Sound Blaster 16 for DSP..